jordanplanders/watermassmodelling2/README.md

 #### You will need: Docker, docker-machine, docker-compose, a clone of this repo, and the woa13.csv file, available here: https://drive.google.com/open?id=1vTjUtVComxNLjOGj2iIL1069qWV27_Fe placed in watermassmodelling2/web

-  1) start docker-machine:
+  1) Start docker-machine:

           docker-machine start

-  2) configure docker-machine:
+  2) Configure docker-machine:

           docker-machine env
           eval $(docker-machine env)

-  3) navigate into the clone (where the docker.yml file lives)
+  3) Navigate into the clone (where the docker.yml file lives)

   4) Use docker-compose to build the container (go get a coffee, learn to play a song on the guitar...whatever, this will take a bit):